bitlap/smt/README.md

 - Note
   - `verbose` Whether to enable detailed log.
-  - `includeFieldNames` Whether to include the names of the field in the `toString`.
+  - `includeFieldNames` Whether to include the names of the field in the `toString`, default is `true`.
   - `includeInternalFields` Whether to include the fields defined within a class.
-Not in a primary constructor.
+Not in a primary constructor, default is `true`.
-  - `callSuper`             Whether to include the super's `toString`.
+  - `callSuper`             Whether to include the super's `toString`, default is `false`.
 Not support if super class is a trait.
   - Support `case class` and `class`.
   - Currying is not supported in constructors at present.